-Matching theory has been applied in numerous real-life markets with a purpose of centralizing market transactions, but the centralized clearinghouses are still often organized at a (often small) local level.
-As a consequence of such fragmentation, some efficiency gains are being missed.
-In Japan, for instance, allocation of slots at accredited daycares are conducted by individual municipal governments and, with few exceptions, a child can only attend a daycare in the municipality of their residence.
-The City of Tokyo, for example, is divided into 23 small municipalities with the average size being about a half of Manhattan's, and each conducts a matching independently.1 Due to the small sizes of the regions, many families find that daycare centers outside the regions of their residence are among the closest.
-Moreover, it is often convenient to put their children to a daycare center close to their workplace while many people cross a regional boundary to commute.2 For these reasons, inter-regional admission-which is called the ekkyo admission-is an appealing option for many families and it is indeed legal.
-However, ekkyo matching is rare under the current practice.
+Fragmentation of matching markets is problematic because it limits the scope of choice for participants, causing inefficiency (see e.g., Robinson-Cortes (2019) for empirical work in the context of foster home assignment).
+To explore this problem more concretely, we describe a daycare allocation practice in some detail.
+In Japan, allocation of slots at accredited daycares is conducted by individual municipal governments.
+Each municipality assigns priority orders over the applicants, collects preferences from them, and uses those pieces of information to implement a centralized matching mechanism.
+A problem is that, with few exceptions, a child can only attend a daycare in the municipality of their residence.
+The City of Tokyo, for example, is divided into 23 small municipalities, each of which conducts a matching independently.
+Due to the small sizes of the municipalities, many families find that daycare centers outside the municipalities of their residence are among the closest.
+Moreover, it is often convenient to put their children to a daycare center close to their workplace while many people cross the boundary to commute.
+For these reasons, inter-municipal admission is an appealing option for many families and it is indeed legal.
+However, inter-municipal admission is rare under the current practice.
+The rarity and difficulty of such practices is neither limited to daycare admission nor Japan.
+Quite the contrary, it is widespread.
+For instance, the high school choice program of Hebei province, China, abolished inter-municipal school choice in 2024.
+In other matching markets, as we will detail later, authorities try different policies but suffer from a variety of problems such as efficiency loss.